In Pictures: Pollock's Toy Museum Relaunches In Croydon

 Pollock's brings some much-needed colour to the Whitgift Centre.

-Pollock's tell us they'll be in situ at the Whitgift Centre until at least April 2024, but are hoping they can stick around a little longer.
-The pop-up — which is free to visit — is open every Saturday until then, with regular activities and workshops for kids and adults.
+The pop-up — which is free to visit — is open every Saturday (they will probably move out of the Whitgift at some point, by as of August 2024 they're still there), with regular activities and workshops for kids and adults.
 In the long run, Pollock's hopes to find another permanent home in central London.
 Till then, they're still looking for volunteers to work at the museum pop-up; you can get in touch here.

-Pollock's Toy Museum pop-up, Whitgift Centre, Croydon, Saturdays until at least April 2024, free
+Pollock's Toy Museum pop-up, Whitgift Centre, Croydon, Saturdays, free

 All images Londonist/Joanna Rutherford